 We’ve brought together the various trends predicted in 2020 for the resources sector by seeking out the opinions of global experts.
 Specifically, we compare Ernst & Young, BDO & Deloitte.
 BDO summarised these trends into a quote that brings together the three that stand out to us most:

 “We believe that to prepare for success in 2020 and beyond…companies must strive to become “Lean, Green, Digital” machines.”

 #1 Investment in technology and digital will boom

 EY bumped Future of Workforce right up to number two in their Top 10 Business Risks & Opportunities 2020 for mining and metals.
 Their reasoning comes down to the potential of digital and technological innovation to improve “productivity, safety and environmental management in the mining industry”.
 Digital came in at number three on the list and is described as a popular topic that top executives are wanting to discuss.
-To us it speaks to the slow awakening that is happening across the resources industry to move away from out-dated practices such as the use of excel spreadsheets.
-2020 is being picked as the moment for the evolution of industry to really take hold and become truly based in digital.
+To us, it speaks to the slow awakening that is happening across the resources industry to move away from outdated practices such as the use of Excel spreadsheets.
+2020 is being picked as the moment for the evolution of the industry to really take hold and become truly based in digital.

 #2 Energy transition will continue to gain momentum in 2020